nogilnick/DTAnalyze/README.md

 ## Install

+Install using pip:

+`pip install DTAnalyze`

+Or you can build manually from this repository:

 `python setup.py build_ext`

 Then copy build artifact into `DTAnalyze` (sub) folder and put that folder somewhere in your path.